 What are the symptoms?

-The most common symptom is itching.
-Itching occurs when a louse bites and sucks blood from the scalp.
+The most common symptom is itching, which occurs when a louse bites the scalp.
 Scratch marks and red bite marks may be seen behind the ears or back of the neck.
 Children may experience sleeplessness due to itching because head lice are active at night.